Mixing times for the open ASEP at the triple point: Mixing times in the weakly high and low density phase

 \section{Mixing times in the weakly high and low density phase}

-In this section, we prove estimates on the mixing times for the weakly high and low density phase.
-To do so, we provide an iterative scheme to bound the number of second class particles in the segment over time.
+In this section, we prove estimates on the mixing times for the {weakly high and weakly low density phase, i.e. the parameters $A$ and $C$ from \eqref{def:a} and \eqref{def:c} satisfy $A>\max(C,1)$ (respectively $C>\max(A,1)$) with $A,C\rightarrow 1$ as $N \rightarrow \infty$.} We provide an iterative scheme to bound the number of second class particles in the segment over time.
 This follows ideas from Section~7 of \cite{GNS:MixingOpen} for mixing times in the high and low density phase with constant boundary and bias parameters.